How does Lever for Change help philanthropists who want to give to social change causes?

 Lever for Change centers its work on the core values of transparency, openness, equity, and inclusivity.
-We are taking intentional steps to ensure these values are represented throughout our activities and within each customized competition, including sourcing from diverse networks, and building community engagement into competition design from the beginning.
-We will provide applicants with detailed information about the competition, such as evaluation criteria and scoring rubric, competition timeline and process, and the names of judges.
+We take intentional steps to ensure these values are represented throughout our activities and within each customized competition, including sourcing from diverse networks, and building community engagement into competition design from the beginning.
+We provide applicants with detailed information about the competition, such as evaluation criteria and scoring rubric, competition timeline and process, and the names of judges.

 Who is involved in launching and operating Lever for Change?

 Lever for Change focuses on competitions that will lead to groundbreaking social change at a deep scale.
-All competitions must offer an initial minimum of $10 million to selected applicants.
+All competitions must offer a minimum of $10 million to selected applicants.
 There is no maximum grant size.
-Philanthropists will have wide latitude to create an award that will achieve impact in their area of interest on a range of design dimensions, including issue-focus, geography, philanthropist recognition, judging criteria, final selection and others.
+Philanthropists have wide latitude to create an award that will achieve impact in their area of interest on a range of design dimensions, including issue-focus, geography, philanthropist recognition, judging criteria, final selection and others.

 Will philanthropists be able to support for-profit social enterprises or impact investments?